verifai/multiLLM/README.md

 Edit the [config file](#config-json) to point to your google and openai API keys.

 ### Basic Example
-`python example.py -c config.json -prompt "write a python function to determine whether a given number is prime"`
+`multillm -c config.json -prompt "write a python function to determine whether a given number is prime"`

 The above example will run the [config.json](config.json) with the provided prompt.